top of page

 Eden holds.

-strength arises.
+strength appears.

 The real kind.

-Not the forced one.
+Not the forced kind.

-The quiet transition into self-wedding.
+The quiet transition to self-marriage.

 And sometimes,

-and their body, their mind, their soul
+their body, mind, and soul

-are felt as one for the first time in life —
+are felt as one —

 then a moment arises

-that can be felt everywhere in Eden:
+that can be felt throughout Eden:

-The marriage with yourself.
+The marriage to yourself.

-Not romantic.
+Not romantic,

-But spiritual.
+but spiritual.

 A promise: